davidlatwe/rezup/README.md

 ## Site Customize

-YOu could set a python script file in `~/rezup.toml` like so
+You could set a python script file in `~/rezup.toml` like so

 ```toml
 # ~/rezup.toml